vivqu/vivqu.github.io/_posts/2019-12-09-job-search.md

 <br />

 Company size and valuation, of course, is ultimately tied to the types of compensation offers you will receive.
-I'll cover my thoughts about compensation in a subsequent post.
-Just know that it's challenging to compare offers from companies of drastically different sizes, since each can argue about upside and risk in a way that makes their offer seem better.
+You can read about my approach to compensation [here](/blog/2020/02/16/compensation/).
+It's challenging to compare offers from companies of drastically different sizes, since each can argue about upside and risk in a way that makes their offer seem better.

 <br />